-In a market where conventional loans are becoming increasingly difficult to obtain by skilled nursing facility owners, the HUD loan remains an accessible product for such properties, declares Jeffrey Davis, Cambridge Realty Capital Companies’ Chairman.
+In a market where conventional loans are becoming increasingly difficult to obtain by skilled nursing facility owners, the HUD loan remains an accessible product for such properties, declares Andrew L. Erkes, Cambridge Realty Capital Companies’ President.
 “The financial landscape is changing for skilled nursing facilities.
 We expect to see the demand for HUD loans growing over the next three years because of this.”

 The operating costs of skilled nursing facilities are outpacing the rate of inflation, a trend that doesn’t appear to be waning over the next few years.
 In light of this, conventional lenders are red-flagging these borrowers, leaving many owners anxiously trying to find alternatives.

 But, says Erkes, skilled nursing facility owners need not panic.
 Nor do they need to pursue drastic measures, like selling these facilities, or making drastic cuts to their operating budgets.
 “In spite of the challenging and unpredictable conventional lending market, HUD has stayed true to its mission to provide capital to skilled nursing facility borrowers,” proclaims s.
 “Not only will HUD fill the funding void for skilled nursing facilities, but HUD loans also offer some enticing features.”

 When people think of Erkes HUD loans, they immediately think of competitive interest rates and lower credit score thresholds.
 While this is certainly true, this merely scratches the surface when it comes to the benefits of HUD funding.

 HUD funding was designed from its inception to be more accessible than conventional funding because it fulfills an important mission: to encourage the building and provision of affordable housing and care for Americans.
 In its earliest form, it was created to honor the service of Americans who contributed to the efforts of World War I, as well as to prevent a housing crisis for soldiers returning from service overseas after the war.